mitchallen/richmond/README.md

 For example you may want to build a Web service where people can only read (GET) records from your database.
 So you would only include the setup lines for *getOne* (get one record) and *getMany* (get collection) in the demo controller.

-As of 0.3.0 you now have the optons of passing all of he service options to the constructor instead of __setup__
+As of 0.3.0 you now have the optons of passing all of he service options to the constructor instead of __setup__.

     var Richmond   = require('richmond'),
         config     = require('./config'),